trey-rosius/babysitter_api/README.md

 ```
 This policy grants specific permissions to an AWS identity, thus giving them access to perform operations on
  an Amazon DynamoDB.
-Policies have a specific formatwhich they follow.
+Policies have a specific format.
 <br />

-Here's what you should take note of in the above policy
+Here's what you should take note of, in the above policy
 - Type `AWS::IAM::Policy`
 - PolicyName `DynamoDBReadPolicy`
 - Statement Effect `Allow` explicitly allows the role access to the resource.
 - Action represent  a set of functions a role can have on the resource.
 - Resource represents the aws resource the above actions would be performed on.
 In this case, it's our DynamoDB table and all it's respective Global Secondary Indexes.
-- Roles: Attaching the above policy to a role, gives that role permissions to carryout the
+- Roles: Attaching the above policy to a role(AWS Identity), grants them access to perform operations on
-policy actions on the said Resource(DynamoDB)
+ said Resource(DynamoDB)
 <br />

-Roles also have their own schema or template on how they are defined.
+We create an `AssumeRolePolicyDocument` and attach it to our lambda function that'll define all the permissions
+it requires for it's execution.
+Remember that, it's the same role we've attached the DynamoDB policy to.
 <br />

-Here's how we defined the `AddUserJobRole`
+Therefore once this role is attached to a lambda function, that function would have permissions to write to the
+dynamoDB table.

 ```
   AddUserJobRole: